seniorcreative/organisms/README.md

 https://beyond-organisms.herokuapp.com/

-# My approach to solving a problem like this is as follows :
+### My approach to solving a problem like this was...

 It's tempting to dive into code straight away for a fun challenge like this.
 But from my work with design and systems thinking, This is exactly what I haven't done in creating a solution.